-This is one to keep close, as critics and complainers on the web are all too common.
-You’ll need a way to dig deeper into their criticism without stooping to the abrasive language that they tend to use.
+This is one to keep close as critics and complainers on the web are all too common.
+You’ll need a way to dig deeper into their criticism without stooping to the abrasive language they tend to use.

-This person has Twitter malice in their heart, but you might actually be curious as to what brought them to that conclusion.
-Approaching this situation with care is important, because you don’t want to walk away as the bad guy.
+Even if the comment feels malicious, you might be curious as to what brought them to that conclusion.
+Approaching this situation with care is important because you don’t want to walk away as the bad guy.

 This is where “May I ask why that is?” comes in handy.
 While it won’t pacify every vitriolic commenter, it always puts you in the right.
 Who can fault you for kindly asking for additional feedback?

-7. “Thanks for bringing this to our attention / for the heads up!”
+7. “Thanks for bringing this to our attention!”

 People who offer a detailed report of a bug they encountered are the unsung heroes of your product’s quality control.
 Most customers don’t speak up, so you should cherish those who do.

-And yet, most companies come off as unappreciative when you find and flag a bug.
-At the very least, offer these customers your thanks by replying with a “Thanks so much for the heads up!” or preferably, “Hey, I really appreciate you taking the time to bring this to our attention!”
+Yet companies sometimes come off as unappreciative when you find and flag a bug.
+At the very least, offer these customers your thanks by replying with a “Thanks so much for the heads up!” or “Hey, I really appreciate you taking the time to bring this to our attention!”